 On the other hand, images can play a bad joke on you.
-If you don’t care about their size and quality the images may simply kill the best website idea.
-It’s quite evident that heavy, not optimized images overload your website with hundreds of unnecessary kilobytes.
-Thus, the loading speed of your web pages slows down significantly causing worse website performance and poor user experience.
+If you don’t care about their size and quality, the images may simply kill the best website idea.
+It’s obvious that heavy, not optimized images overload your website with hundreds of unnecessary kilobytes.
+Thus, the loading speed of your web pages slows down significantly, causing worse website performance and poor user experience.

-A Simple Way out – Free Online Image Optimizer Tools
+A Simple Way out – Free Image Optimization

-Fortunately, the solution to the problem is rather simple and available to anyone.
-Free online image optimizer tools are the very thing you need to cope successfully with the task.
+Fortunately, the solution to the problem is relatively simple and available to anyone.
+Free image optimization tools are the very thing you need to cope successfully with the task.
 They help you reduce image size and optimize images for the web.
-The best thing is that if compressed properly your images don’t lose their original quality.
+The best thing is that your pictures don’t lose their original quality if appropriately compressed.

 Frankly speaking, the number of free online image optimizer tools is quite large.
-That’s why to save your time and effort I decided to tell you about my favorite ones in this article.
-Hope, you’ll find them useful and easy to apply.
-However, there’s one thing you have to define before using any of these free online image optimizer tools.
+That’s why to save your time and effort, I decided to tell you about my favorite ones in this article.
+Hope, you’ll find them helpful and easy to apply.
+However, there’s one thing you have to define before using any of these free image optimization tools.
 First and foremost, you should realize what types of images your website needs.

 Types of Images for Your Website

 Probably, you know that there are three common file types of images optimized for the web.
 They are JPEG, GIF, and PNG.
 So, it’s a good thing to find out their peculiarities before saving your image.

 JPEG (or .jpg) images are definitely the most widely used file type on the web.
 They are great for photos and images with a wide range of colors, gradients, and shades.
 You can compress them considerably without losing the high quality of the original image.
 Therefore, they are the best bet for showcasing your products and services online.